secretstartups/handbook/key-review/index.html.md

 Some teams leverage Sisense's existing automation functionality to prepare Google Slides with automated charts.

 Important notes:
-1. Before every key meeting, the OKRs should be updated by the functional DRI by updating the Health Status of their KR issues as detailed in [Maintaining the status of OKRs](https://about.gitlab.com/company/okrs/#maintaining-the-status-of-okrs)
+1. Before every Key Review, the OKRs should be updated by the functional DRI by updating the Health Status of their KR issues as detailed in [Maintaining the status of OKRs](https://about.gitlab.com/company/okrs/#maintaining-the-status-of-okrs)
 1. A document will be linked from the calendar invite for participants to log questions or comments for discussion and to any additional track decisions & action items.
 1. Every department KPI should be covered.
 This can be in the presentation and/or links to the handbook.
 1. Wherever possible, the KPI or KR being reviewed should be compared to Plan, Target, or industry benchmark.
 1. There is no presentation; the meeting is purely Q&A. Of course, people can ask to talk them through a slide.
 If you want to present, please [post a YouTube video](/handbook/marketing/marketing-operations/youtube/) like [Todd did](https://www.youtube.com/watch?v=hpyR39y_1d0) and link that from the slide deck, agenda, and/or Slack.
-1. The functional owner is responsible for updating and posting their key meeting agenda 24 hours in advance of the meeting, post in the [#key-meetings](https://gitlab.slack.com/archives/CPQT0TRFX) Slack channel.
+1. The functional owner is responsible for updating and posting their Key Review agenda 24 hours in advance of the meeting, post in the [#key-meetings](https://gitlab.slack.com/archives/CPQT0TRFX) Slack channel.
 1. Video is not required, but if there is a video it should be posted 24hrs in advance in the [#key-meetings](https://gitlab.slack.com/archives/CPQT0TRFX) Slack channel.
 1. The agenda document should include a presentation link that is accessible by all team members, as well as a Q&A section.
 1. Key Reviews should be publicly streamed to YouTube Unfiltered in alignment with GitLab's [value of transparency](/handbook/values/#transparency).
 Key Reviews with [not public](/handbook/communication/#not-public) information should be privately streamed to YouTube Unfiltered.
 1. Should public or private streaming be unavailable, Key Reviews are set to auto-record to the cloud and should be uploaded to the GitLab Unfiltered [Key Reviews Playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi) on YouTube.
 It is the DRI's or their EBA's responsibility to ensure that the video is uploaded to GitLab Unfiltered with the correct visibility (private or public).
-1. If the function DRI is not available to attend their key meeting then the function's leadership team is responsible for attending the meeting and providing updates.
+1. If the function DRI is not available to attend their Key Review then the function's leadership team is responsible for attending the meeting and providing updates.

 Also see [First Post is a badge of honor](/handbook/communication/#first-post-is-a-badge-of-honor).

-### Group Conversations and Key Meeting Metrics
+### Group Conversations and Key Review Metrics
-Function DRIs are expected to use their function's Key Meeting deck and recordings for their scheduled [Group Conversations](/handbook/group-conversations/).
+Function DRIs are expected to use their function's Key Review deck and recordings for their scheduled [Group Conversations](/handbook/group-conversations/).
 Group Conversations should follow Key Reviews, please see the [Group Conversation schedule](/handbook/group-conversations/#schedule--dri).
 The goal for these meetings are to discuss what is important and the decks should be the same.
-You can add additional slides to the Key meeting to give more context, not all slides have to relate to KPIs and OKRs.
+You can add additional slides to the Key Review to give more context, not all slides have to relate to KPIs and OKRs.
 The difference between the two meetings is the audience, the GCs are for a wider audience of the entire company.

 ### Recordings

-To view a recording of a key meeting, visit the playlist on YouTube Unfiltered titled [Key Reviews](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi).
+To view a recording of a Key Review, visit the playlist on YouTube Unfiltered titled [Key Reviews](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi).
 If you are unable to view a video, please ensure you are logged in as [GitLab Unfiltered](/handbook/marketing/marketing-operations/youtube/#unable-to-view-a-video-on-youtube).

-Key Meeting recording links should be shared in the #key-meetings Slack channel by the functional department EBA within 24 hours of a Key Meeting being completed.
+Key Review recording links should be shared in the #key-meetings Slack channel by the functional department EBA within 24 hours of a Key Review being completed.

 ### Automated KPI Slides